Flairstech-AIMY/.github/profile/README.md

 Our vision is to simplify lives using technology.
 AIMY is a series of AI agents and tools that power our managed services, boosting outcomes and streamlining internal operations to maximize productivity.

-> *“We invested in AI to make us even more productive and efficient, and we see tangible benefits today.”*
-> – Rami Fahim, Chief Executive Officer

-**Key Achievements**
-- ~100% boost in customer satisfaction
-- 98% knowledge retrieval accuracy
-- 80% reduction in data entry efforts
-- 3x more contact quality audits

----

 ## Main Projects

 Explore the main modules of AIMY through our GitHub repositories: